-A rotational symmetric potential function of the Earth's magnetic field is given by where r is the radial distance from the center of the Earth, and $\theta$ is the geomagnetic colatitude.
+A rotational symmetric potential function of the Earth's magnetic field is given by where r is the radial distance from the center of the Earth, and θ is the geomagnetic colatitude.
+It is believed that protons of energies exceeding 50 MeV at lower altitudes are the result of the beta decay of neutrons created by cosmic ray collisions with nuclei of the upper atmosphere.
+The source of lower energy protons is proton diffusion due to changes in the magnetic field during geomagnetic storms.